jbboin/fisher_vector_aggregation_3d/README.md

     $python run_bundler.py

-NOTE: This may take a very long time to run, especially for the objects with long videos.
+**NOTE:** This may take a very long time to run, especially for the objects with long videos.

 ## Generate cluster data

-Now we can generate cluster data (assignment of clusters to a set of frames for each object) by running the MATLAB script `generate_aggreg_clusters`.
+Now we can generate cluster data (assignment of clusters to a set of frames for each object) by running the MATLAB script `generate_aggreg_clusters.m`.
 The clusters for INDEP, TEMP and RAND will be generated, as well as SIM and POSE if the code in the previous section was run.
-A cluster assignment is generated for each of the values given in the list `k_range`, In that script, the list `cluster_range` defines the list of values for the number of clusters per input object.
+In that script, the list `cluster_range` defines the list of values for the number of clusters per input object.
 Each value will generate a different cluster assignment for each object.

 ## Run retrieval evaluation